 Aggression after depression

-Indeed, some inexperienced therapists are initially frightened, especially since it is obvious that the patient directs his aggression toward the facilitator.
-This process is completely expected since the therapist often represents one of the patient’s parents, with whom unresolved conflicts exist up to this day.
+Indeed, some inexperienced therapists are initially frightened, especially since it is evident that the patient directs his aggression toward the facilitator.
+This process is wholly expected since the therapist often represents one of the patient’s parents, with whom unresolved conflicts exist up to this day.

 Thus, the patient’s aggressive behavior is to be considered a success.
 However, the actual problem of the essential illness is far from being solved.